What to do in a crisis, or if you fall ill

 Illness and insurance

-It is important that all students have full insurance coverage during their stay in Sweden.
-This insurance should cover students during school hours and in their free time.
+It is important that you have full insurance coverage during your stay in Sweden.
+This insurance should cover you during school hours and in your free time.

 If you are registered with Försäkringskassan and fall ill, you should contact Försäkringskassan the first day of your illness.
 In cases of extended illness (more than seven days) a certificate from your doctor might be required, please refer to information on Försäkringskassan's website.